Diffusion Disambiguation Models for Partial Label Learning: Acknowledgment

 \section{Acknowledgment}

-This work was funded by the Natural Science Foundation of Shandong Province (Project No. ZR2024QF119), the National Natural Science Foundation of China (Project No. 62401309), and the Qingdao Natural Science Foundation (Project No. 24-4-4-zrjj-89-jch).
+This work is partly supported by the National Natural Science Foundation of China (Grant Nos.62401309, Nos.62401362, Nos.62576183), the China Postdoctoral Science Foundation (No.2025M771692), the Natural Science Foundation of Shandong Province (No. 2R2024QF119), the Qingdao Natural Science Foundation Project (under Project No.24-4-4-zrjj-89-jch), and open project (No.2024PY030).

 \ifCLASSOPTIONcaptionsoff

 \fi